-Meet the irrational human
+Meet the irrational human.

 Have you ever worked with a home buyer who bought a house because it “felt right”, even when that home didn’t specifically check off their list of needs?
 I have.
 Have you decided to do something in your business on a hunch?
 Hired someone because you liked them more than a more qualified candidate?
 I have.
 Just last week I had a consulting client totally shift their strategy because of a gut feeling, and then work the math backward to justify why it’s the best move.

 As much as we like to think that we’re totally rational and fact-driven creatures, we are not.
 Most often, it’s the opposite.
 In fact, according to a Harvard Business School study, our subconscious is responsible for 95% of our purchasing decisions.

 Depending on how you look at it, that’s either really cool, moderately creepy, or just weird.
 I’ll go with really cool and here’s why.
 First, I just find it very interesting.
 Second, because the more that we know about why people choose to do business with us, the more that we can tap into it to stand out against our competition.

-How to make it work to your advantage
+How it can work to your advantage

-Fit those underlying and unconscious needs and you’ll attract the clients you will shine with.
+Psycologicially, humans have needs that are much deeper than number of bedrooms or school districts.
+We need connection, we need control, we need freedom, etc. Some people have a higher level of need to be cared for while others have a need to know everything.
 If, for example, you’re a detail-driven structure person, the people who need that usually have an underlying need for safety and stability.
 They need someone that they can trust to take charge.
 If you’re a people person who loves taking care of clients, you’ll likely attract people who need to feel accepted and that they belong.